pelias/openaddresses/README.md

 ability to compute these values from [Who's on First](http://whosonfirst.mapzen.com/) data.
 For more info on how admin lookup works, see the documentation for [pelias/wof-admin-lookup](https://github.com/pelias/wof-admin-lookup).
 By default, adminLookup is enabled.
-To disable, set `imports.openaddresses.adminLookup` to `false` in Pelias config.
+To disable, set `imports.adminLookup.enabled` to `false` in Pelias config.

 **Note:** Admin lookup requires loading around 5GB of data into memory.